DHBW-Experts/documents/README.md

 ### 1.1 Purpose

-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
+This Software Requirements Specification (SRS) describes all specifications for the application "DHBW-Experts".
 It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope

-The project is going to be realized as an Android App.
+The project is going to be realized as an Android and IOS App, but won't be released in their associated App stores due to the need of a developer Account.

-Actors of this App can be users or moderators.
+Actors of this App can be users or admins.

 Planned Subsystems are:

-- Notice Board:
-  The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
-- Account System:
+- Account system
-  Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
+ A user can create an account and the account data will be encrypted and stored in an Azure SQL database.
+- Mail server
+The mail server will be used to verify that all emails belong to the domain @student.dhbw-karlsruhe.de.
-- Friend List and User Rating:
+- Database and their corresponding API
-  Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
-- Connecting People:
-  The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
-- Storing Data:
-  User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
-- Finding your Game:
-  We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.
+The database will store all of the userdata, skilltags and the login data for every user.
+- Skill confirmation system
+Users will be able to confirm that another user has a certain skill.
+- Search for skilltags
+Users will be able to find other users by searching for skilltags.

 ### 1.3 Definitions, Acronyms and Abbreviations